 Tcl/Tk

-Tcl is a cross-platform bytecode-interpreted scripting language that was initially developed at the University of California, Berkeley, in 1988, and is famous for its graphical widget library Tk, that is also the default toolkit in Python (known as Tkinter).
-Tcl provides an API to embed scripts in programs written in C and other languages.
+Tcl is a cross-platform bytecode-interpreted scripting language that was initially developed at the University of California, Berkeley, in 1988, and is popular for its graphical widget library Tk, that is also Python’s default toolkit (known as Tkinter).
+Tcl provides an API to embed scripts into programs written in C and other languages.
+At least two packages are available to call Tcl from Fortran and vice versa:

 Installation